How to Install Microsoft Fonts on Debian

 sudo apt install ttf-mscorefonts-installer

 During installation, the terminal displays a blue debconf screen prompting you to accept the Microsoft Core Fonts license.
 Press Tab to highlight OK, then press Enter to proceed.
-The installer downloads the font files from SourceForge mirrors, showing progress and file sizes.
-Installation typically completes in 1-2 minutes depending on your connection.
-If you see no progress, confirm network connectivity and mirror availability, then retry.
+The installer downloads the font files from SourceForge mirrors and extracts them to /usr/share/fonts/truetype/msttcorefonts/.
+A successful installation ends with font cache update messages:

 The installer automatically updates your system’s font cache after installation.
 You can immediately use Microsoft fonts in LibreOffice, GIMP, Firefox, and other applications without restarting or running manual cache refresh commands.